-How to Make Crabless Cakes with Jackfruit: Instructions and Video Tutorial
+How to Make Vegan Crabless Cakes with Jackfruit

 With a few simple steps, you’ll easily enjoy this tasty vegan appetizer!
-Watch the video below or read through these detailed directions so your jackfruit cakes come out beautifully.
+Just read through these detailed directions so your jackfruit cakes come out beautifully.

 Step 1: Prepare Jackfruit and Other Vegetables

-To prep the jackfruit, remove 2 tbsp of brine from the can and add to a large mixing bowl.
+To prep the jackfruit, remove 2 tablespoons of brine from your can and add to a large mixing bowl.
 Drain the rest of the liquid away.

 Canned jackfruit comes in triangle-shaped pieces with a stringy, fleshy part at the top and harder core at the bottom.
 Cut the fleshy part from the core.
 Lightly separate the stringy flesh with your hands and add to the mixing bowl.